starknet-edu/starknetbook/src/ch02-08-foundry-cast.md

 Usage: sncast multicall <COMMAND>

 Commands:
-  run   Execute multicall using a .toml file new   Create a template for the multicall .toml file help  Display help for subcommand(s)
+  run   Execute a multicall from a .toml file new   Generate a template for the multicall .toml file help  Print this message or the help of the given subcommand(s)

 Options:
-  -h, --help  Show help
+  -h, --help  Print help
 ```

 To delve deeper, initiate the `new` subcommand: